-oats with apple, pear, cinnamon and maple syrup
+Oats with apple, pear, cinnamon and maple syrup

-· · ·
+· ·

 a warm and comforting winter breakfast

 I’m quite partial to adding things to my oats and have enjoyed a shot of whiskey in them before.
-Honey, seeds, stewed fruit and banana’s are a regular feature, but this time I wanted to cook the fruit into them.
-So to my portion of oats that I was making (aprox 1 1 /2 cups) I grated an apple and a pear and mixed these in about 5 minutes into the cooking time.
+Honey, seeds, stewed fruit and bananas are a regular feature, but this time I wanted to cook the fruit into them.
+So to my portion of oats that I was making (approx 1 1 /2 cups), I grated an apple and a pear and mixed these in about 5 minutes into the cooking time.
 Remember to include a pinch of salt, and keep adding boiling water as you go, stirring it almost all the time.
 I then added about 1/2 – 1 tsp of cinnamon and 1 tsp vanilla extract just before they were ready.

-I love the golden liquid texture and ever so slightly fruity flavour of maple syrup, so for a decadent treat I topped my oats with a few raw almonds and walnuts, and drizzled over the syrup.
+I love the golden liquid texture and ever so slightly fruity flavour of maple syrup, so for a decadent treat I topped my oats with a few raw almonds and walnuts and drizzled over the syrup.
 Honey is also delicious, an immune booster and easier to come by.

 packed with nutrition and topped off with raw nuts and maple syrup